bstefanescu/qutejs/web/doc/docs/getting-started.md

 ### Mounting a Component

-Once you created a component you can either use it in the templ,ate of anothewr component, either mount it (as a root component) in the DOM.
+Once you created a component you can either use it in the template of another component, either mount it (as a root component) in the DOM.
 Mounting the component will render the component tree on the page.  \
-To use a component inside another component template just use an element having the same name as the compopnent you want to use.
+To use a component inside another component template just use an element having the same name as the component you want to use.

 **Example:**